wix-incubator/wix-developers-example-apps/oauth-boilerplate/USERFLOW4TESTING.md

      - Wix Stores subscription info

  ## Notes:
-  - You can use Wix Inbox functionality to send the invoice to the customer via email.
+  - You can use Wix Inbox functionality to send the invoice to the customer via chat.
   - On the test sites we've prepared for you, you can make test transactions with the following credit cards:
      - For SUCCESSFUL (APPROVED) Transactions
        - CC number: 4111 1111 1111 1111